 The Atomic project aims to build a welcoming and diverse community around the various components needed to compose, deploy and manage Atomic hosts and applications inside.

 The Atomic project relies on several open source projects as the building blocks used for the project.
-For the hosts it relies heavily on linux kernel features, the systemd system and service manager, OSTree and rpm-ostree for updates, Docker for application deployment, kubernetes for orchestration, and of course the various targeted Linux distributions.
-The Atomic community will work toward development of the Atomic project in an inclusive way by contributing to the related upstream projects, solving integration issues in the various distributions being used and developing the specific management tools needed for management and system updates.
+For the hosts it relies heavily on Linux kernel features, the systemd system and service manager, OSTree and rpm-ostree for updates, Docker, runc, and CRI-O for application deployment, Kubernetes or OpenShift for orchestration, and of course our two primary Linux distributions, Fedora and CentOS.
+The Atomic community works toward development of the Atomic project in an inclusive way by contributing to the related upstream projects, solving integration issues in the various distributions being used and developing the specific management tools needed for management and system updates.

 Atomic is a work in progress.
 Join now and help us to shape its future!